makrai/notes/maynez2005-faithful-abs-summ.md

 ## 2.2 Factual Hallucinations in Summarization

-* Factual hallucinations may be composed of intrinsic or extrinsic hallucination
+* Factual hallucinations may be composed of intrinsic or extrinsic hallucinaton
   * it is natural to construct summaries that integrate with the author’s background knowledge (van Dijk and Kintsch, 1978; Brown and Day, 1983)
-  * example is audience-targeted summarization where a good summary will reflect understanding of both the article domain and the desired audience
+  * example is audience-targeted summarization where a good summary will understand both the article domain and the desired audience
 * advanced pretrained text generators (Radford+ 2018, 2019; Dong+ 2019; Song+
   2019; Khandelwal+ 2019; Rothe+ 2020) are even better at capturing world knowl
   * e.g. the input document does not mention